-Welcome to the Curriculum, Instruction, Assessment and Grants page.
-In the Methuen Public Schools, curriculum, instruction, and assessment are the heart of our work.
+Welcome to the Teaching and Learning page.
+In the Methuen Public Schools, teaching and learning are the heart of our work.
 We are constantly working to enhance these areas in order to provide the very best learning opportunities for our students.

 |Curriculum maps were developed to incorporate the standards in the 2011 and newly revised 2017 Massachusetts Curriculum Frameworks (which include all of the Common Core State Standards), a rigorous set of expectations defining what all students should know and be able to do at the completion of each grade.
 These maps allow parents to see exactly what the teachers are teaching throughout the year and which standards are covered in each unit.
 These maps consist of three stages; Stage 1 includes the standards, essential questions, and enduring understandings.
 All of Stage 1 has been made public.

 Our teachers will use the curriculum maps and related resources to provide effective instruction.
 To assist teachers in making sure their teaching addresses the curricula, the district has a professional development program that includes full graduate courses, workshops, and support from instructional coaches in English language arts, mathematics, and the teaching of English language learners.